If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 For instance, where Brandless stumbled as a DTC alternative to discount stores, Grove Collaborations has thrived.
 How?

-By majoring on (1) sustainability, (2) email-centered customer acquisition, and (3) increasing AOV through automatic cart building — something we’ll look at below under the conversion rate section:
+By majoring on (1) sustainability, (2) email-centered customer acquisition, and (3) increasing AOV through automatic cart building:

 Gone are the days where luxury home items are synonymous with the rich.
 The look, feel, and even the cost of luxury home furnishings are pivoting.